-- Audits these involve a comprehensive on-site assessment of a non-domestic property which may result in specific fire safety advice, work on an action plan for improvements, or in extreme cases enforcement action against the owners to mandate improvements. - Site Visits these are on-site visits which don't involve an audit.
-For example, this could be a visit to a construction site. - Consultations these are advisory discussions generally by telephone or email to advise best practice in Fire Safety.
+- Audits these involve a comprehensive on-site assessment of a non-domestic property which may result in specific fire safety advice, work on an action plan for improvements, or in extreme cases enforcement action against the owners to mandate improvements. - Post Fire Short Audits these take place when a premises which has been fully audited in the last year has a fire incident. - Site Visits these are on-site visits which don't involve an audit.
+For example, this could be a visit to a construction site. - Consultations these are advisory discussions generally by telephone or email to advise best practice in Fire Safety. - Fire Engineering Consultation A specialist team of Fire Engineers advise on new constructions to improve fire safety in buildings

 For these statistics we use the word 'workflow' to refer to all of the work involved in an audit, site visit or consultation, including preparation, travel and follow up action.
 We report on workflows according to the financial year in which they were fully concluded.

 If any work is outstanding at the end of the financial year then that workflow is considered 'open' and will not be reported in that year.
 For example, an audit which took place in February 2018 and required follow up advice in April 2018 would not be included in the 2017-18 statistics, however provided all work for this audit was finished before the end of March 2019, it would be included in the 2018-19 statistics.
 In this way there is a lag in the reporting of workflows after the date of the primary visit or consultation.

 Audits are subdivided into two categories for these statistics, they were formerly called 'Type A' and 'Type B' audits and are now renamed as 'Audits - broadly compliant' and 'Audits - notable deficiencies' respectively.
 'Audits - broadly compliant' count audits of non-domestic properties where the fire safety steps taken are broadly compliant with good practice, with perhaps some area for improvement.
 Conversely 'Audits - notable deficiencies' are not broadly compliant and result in the owner being formally notified of deficiencies.

 Non-domestic premises are reported according to categories derived from the historic FSEC risk model.
 While the model is no longer used, the categories used by FSEC for non-domestic properties (known as Other Buildings in the FSEC model) remain relevant and still in active use.
 They are as follows: